johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

 {{< note >}}

 Although looking at circles and squares to determine the intended aspect ratio helps in many cases, it's not a 100% fool-proof method.
-It's certainly a good method for most racing games and flight simulators where the circular dials usually appear as perfect circles when the correct aspect ratio is being used, but in general it's better to look at some common objects and make sure they look correct, neither too tall nor too squashed (human faces and full human figures are the best candidates for this).
+It certainly works for most racing games and flight simulators where the circular gauges should usually appear as perfect circles when the correct aspect ratio is being used, but in general it's better to look at some common objects and make sure they appear correctly, neither too tall nor too squashed (human faces and full human figures are the best candidates for this).

 {{< /note >}}